cncjs/cncjs/README.md

 Once installed, you can select Node.js versions with:
 ```
-nvm install 14
+#nvm install 14
+#nvm use 14
+nvm install node # "node" is an alias for the latest version
-nvm use 14
+nvm use node
 ```

 It's also recommended that you upgrade npm to the latest version.
 To upgrade, run: